 Every adult needs a Will—full stop.
 However, the unfortunate reality is most Canadian adults haven’t put this essential document in place.

-A valid Will is the only way to make sure your voice is heard, even after you’re gone.
+A valid and legal Will is the only way to make sure your voice is heard, even after you’re gone.
 Completing your estate planning documents can also save your loved one’s time, money, and stress from having to make difficult decisions during a time of grief.

 The majority of adults only need a basic Will.
 Luckily, there are online options available today that offer a safe, simple, and affordable alternative to seeing a lawyer.

-Are online Wills safe?
+Are online Wills legal and safe?

 - Protects your personal information using secure HTTPS protocol